carbon-language/carbon-lang/docs/project/goals.md

 use a hockey metaphor, we should not skate to where the puck is, much less where the puck was twenty years ago.
 We have existing systems to support those platforms where necessary.
 Instead, Carbon should be forward-leaning in its platform support.
-As these platforms evolve, Carbon will have to evolve as well to continue to effectively prioritize the modern and major platforms.
+As these platforms evolve over time, Carbon will have to evolve as well to continue to effectively prioritize the modern and major platforms.